yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-01-27-istio-hands-on-pt4.md

 A mesh-wide policy refers to a set of rules and configurations applied across the entire service mesh infrastructure.

 Example: A mesh-wide policy might enforce a consistent authentication mechanism, traffic routing rules, or telemetry settings across all services within an Istio service mesh.

-### JWT (Json Web Token)
-JWT is used to convey information about the identity and additional metadata and consists of three parts: a header, a payload, and a signature.
-The header and payload are Base64-encoded JSON objects, and the signature is used to verify the integrity of the token.

-JWT is often used where a user is issued a token upon successful login.
-This token is then sent with subsequent requests, allowing the server to validate the user's identity witout needing to reauthenticate with every request.
-JWTs are stateless and enable the creation of secure and scalable authentication systems.

 ## Authorization {#authorization}
 Authorization in Istio provides a flexible approach to access control for inbound traffic.
 We can control which service can reach which service, which is referred to as east-west traffic using authorization configuration.
 Authorization policies provide 3 actions `CUSTOM`, `ALLOW`, `DENY`. we can also manage that the application can only use only `GET`, `UPDAGE`, `POST` or `DELETE` calls. `AuthorizationPolicy` uses principals "extracted" from `PeerAuthentication/RequestAuthentication`.